KohaILS/koha-manual-zh-cn/source/administration.rst

    -  Items marked 'Not for loan' will appear in the catalog, but cannot be checked out to patrons

+-  For items that are not physical, but for which you still have circulation rules, such as museum passes or ebooks, you can set up automatic checkins.

+   -  Check the 'Automatic checkin' box

+   -  Schedule the :ref:`cronjob misc/cronjobs/automatic_checkin.pl <cron-automatic-checkin-label>`.

 -  For items that you charge a rental fee for, there are several ways that rental fees can be charged to a patron by item type.
 A flat rental charge (process fee) or a daily/hourly rental charge.